Home

 He was twice-wed.
 His first bride was Mary L. Boyd (1910-1997), of Confluence, Somerset County, PA, and the daughter of John D. and Fannie (Tressler) Boyd.

-The Minerds had five children -- Edith Eleanor "Cookie" Loudermilk Allen, Mary Katherine "Kate" Jackson, George Theodore "Ted" Minerd Jr., Richard Minerd and Ronald Cornel Minerd.
+The Minerds were the parents of a family of five -- Edith Eleanor "Cookie" Loudermilk Allen, Mary Katherine "Kate" Jackson, George Theodore "Ted" Minerd Jr., Richard Minerd and Ronald Cornel Minerd.

 In 1930, their home was in Somerfield, Somerset County.
 PA.
 By 1933, George had accepted employment as a driver for Seven Baker Brothers.
 They resided in 1940 along U.S. Route 40 in Redstone Township, Fayette County, where George earned a living as a coal miner.
 Their address in 1947 was 97 Devan Avenue in Uniontown.